lkormych/PetAdoptionPortalProject/README.md

 **_Tools_**
 - Jet Brains Rider, Docker

-Other features and information is soon to arrive!
-Thank you for the attention :)

 Here are the screenshots of the web application and features that are already implemented:
 ![image](https://github.com/user-attachments/assets/33a9fd7c-b7c9-4dd5-a586-bb5e30100db9)